Walmart Plus Week is coming: What you need to know about the Prime Day competitor

 Perks available to Walmart+ members during Walmart+ Week

 While huge savings on name-brand retail products will be available for everyone, there will be some incredible limited-time offers exclusively tailored for Walmart+ members during Walmart+ Week 2023.
-How about a great summer experience with a "buy one, get one" promotion on tickets to all Six Flags parks?
-Or beat the summer heat with a six-month unlimited Sip Club at Panera membership for a monthly fee of $5, accompanied by a monthly $5 reward on the MyPanera app.
+How about beating the summer heat with a six-month unlimited Sip Club at Panera membership for a monthly fee of $5?
+It'll be accompanied by a monthly $5 reward on the MyPanera app.

 Pet owners can purchase a $30 credit with Rover to cater to their pet-sitting and dog-walking needs.
 Finally, Walmart+ members can get a 30% discount on all SpaFinder gift certificates, so that you can indulge in some relaxation and rejuvenation.